Mahidharapura Kingdoms: Pre-literate era: 500 BCE – 500 CE

 The Phimai region entered the pre-literate Iron Age around 500 BCE – 500 CE.
 In the late prehistory (200 BCE – 300 CE), it is estimated that the population density on the upper Mun River alluvial plain may have been as high as 80 individuals per km^{2} with the lowest 14 per km^{2} in the uplands; however, this drastically reduced to less than 50 individuals per km^{2} during the Angkorian period (1000 CE – 1300 CE).
-The settlements were densely situated along the river plains, and the size of settlements were larger when compared to the Angkorian-period-founded sites.
+The settlements were densely situated along the river plains, and the settlements were larger when compared to the Angkorian-period-founded sites.
 David J. Welch posits that these domains experienced a population decline throughout the Angkor period, though not necessarily utter abandonment.

 The excavations at the Prasat Phanom Wan, located 10 kilometers northeast of the present-day Nakhon Ratchasima city, revealed prehistoric remains, including some Iron Age burials.
 As well, the Prasat Hin Phimai area, subsequently incorporated into Angkor around 1000 CE, exhibits substantial evidence of prehistoric habitation that persisted for several centuries before Angkor's emergence.
 Several sculptures from the upper Mun provide some of the earliest evidence for contact between Southeast Asia and India, such as a small bronze standing Buddha image found at Nakhon Ratchasima, which is in the southeastern Indian or Ceylonese Amaravati or Anuradhapura style and dates from 100 to 400 CE.